-The biology behind CCS
+The biology behind Comprehensive Chromosome Screening

 An embryo that contains a normal number of chromosomes is a ‘euploid’ embryo.
 An embryo that carries an abnormal number of chromosomes is ‘aneuploid’.
 Examples of aneuploid embryos include trisomy 18 and trisomy 21, otherwise known as Down Syndrome.
 Embryos can also be affected by complex combinations of abnormal chromosomes, and even contain an extra entire set of chromosomes (triploidy).

 Aneuploidy is quite common and, more often than not, CCS testing will show that an embryo is aneuploid.
 Half or more (sometimes all) embryos in a particular IVF treatment cycle are aneuploid, and while we can’t prove this, we suspect that the majority of natural conceptions are affected by aneuploidy as well.
 The common clinical scenarios of age-related infertility, miscarriage, and Down Syndrome are all expressions of aneuploidy.

 In the embryology lab, at the earliest days of embryo development, most of these aneuploid embryos don’t develop, and are never seen clinically.
 A few aneuploid embryos continue development and result in clinical problems.
 Miscarriage occurs in about a fourth of pregnancies – most of these are aneuploid.
 The rate of aneuploid embryos resulting in miscarriage increases dramatically with maternal age such that 50% or more of pregnancies after age 40 will miscarry.
 In milder forms of aneuploidy, embryos can survive longer, with a few continuing on into pregnancy, accounting for common problems like Down Syndrome.